Dynamsoft/mobile-samples/iOS/README.md

-# Mobile Demos iOS
+# Mobile Samples iOS

-These demos show how to use Dynamsoft Barcode Reader SDK to perform simple or more advanced settings and implement barcode scanning on the ios platform.
+These samples show how to use Dynamsoft Barcode Reader SDK to perform simple or more advanced settings and implement barcode scanning on the ios platform.

 To learn more about Dynamsoft Barcode Reader, please visit http://www.dynamsoft.com/Products/Dynamic-Barcode-Reader.aspx.